Germany needs to significantly increase investment - experts

 "We agree the huge investment problem needs to be solved to make our country fit for the future and to ensure prosperity in the long-term," Fratzscher, the commission's chairman, said.

-While the report did not specify how big the investment gap is, Fratzscher told Bild newspaper the government and companies were currently investing around 100 billion euros (72 billion pounds) too little per year, with most of that backlog being in the private sector.
+While the report did not specify how big the investment gap is, Fratzscher told Bild newspaper the government and companies were currently investing around 100 billion euros too little per year, with most of that backlog being in the private sector.

 Germany has also come under international pressure to boost spending to help stimulate economic growth across Europe.